Collection on the Move

 For more information about supporting the ARC Project or to discuss contributing to the museum, please email ceo@museumnp.org.nz or call the museum on +64 3 548 9588

 After an extensive review of options, building a new ARC facility on a greenfield site in Richmond, Tasman emerged as the preferred and most financially sustainable option.
-The move to the new site in Richmond will have significant operational and accessibility benefits:

 • Easy, free parking for researchers, whānau, school groups, and kaumatua